axelerant/testimonials-widget/readme.txt

 	* Public testimonials are saved as Published.
 Non-public, are marked as Private.
 	* Ignores already imported
 * Compatible with WordPress multi-site
+* Custom CSS in footer for HTML validation
 * Customizeable testimonial data field `testimonial_extra`
 * Display testimonials directly in template via theme function
 * Editors and admins can edit testimonial publisher